mevdschee/php-crud-api/README.md

 ## Limitations

   - Primary keys should either be auto-increment (from 1 to 2^53) or UUID
+  - Column names must be strictly alphanumeric, hyphens/underscores are allowed
   - Composite primary or foreign keys are not supported
   - Complex filters (with both "and" & "or") are not supported
   - Complex writes (transactions) are not supported